 Did your ancestor ever receive a Land grant from the Spanish Government or the State of Tamaulipas?
-If your answer is yes it is very likely that you will find it on the website for the Texas General Land Office.
+If your answer is yes then you will likely find it on the website of the Texas General Land Office.

 What the Texas General Land Office has to Offer

 The Texas land grant database contains over 4,200 land titles issued by Spain and Mexico from 1720 to 1836 covering 26 million acres.
 It also offers other collections for a total of 656,129 records.

 This is an example of one of the results for one of my wife’s ancestors: